themesberg/flowbite/content/plugins/datepicker.md

 ### Date format

-If you want to use a custom format such as `mm/dd/yyyy`then you can use the `datepicker-format="{format}"` data attribute to change it.
+If you want to use a custom format such as `mm-dd-yyyy`then you can use the `datepicker-format="{format}"` data attribute to change it.

 {{< example id="datepicker-date-format-example" class="flex justify-center dark:bg-gray-900" github="plugins/datepicker.md" show_dark=true iframeHeight="480" initDatepicker=true >}}
 <div class="relative max-w-sm">